 Obedience.
 We live in community and try to listen and follow the will of God by taking part in community life, goals, hopes, and work.

 Diocesan priests make promises of celibacy and obedience to their bishop.
 They do not make a vow of poverty, but they do try to live simply so they can be of service to God’s people.

 11. Can priests, brothers, and sisters date?

-No, they can’t because dating is meant to lead to marriage, and as celibates we plan not to marry.
+No, they can’t because for Christians dating is connected to marriage, and as celibates we plan not to marry.
 However, we very much want and need friendships, and we have friends of both sexes.

 12. Are you ever attracted to others in a romantic way?